-On behalf of the Governor of the State of Delaware and the Secretary of the Department of Safety and Homeland Security, the Office of Highway Safety is pleased to present our Fiscal Year 2012 Highway Safety Plan.
+On behalf of the Governor of the State of Delaware and the Secretary of the Department of Safety and Homeland Security, the Office of Highway Safety is pleased to present our Fiscal Year 2013 Highway Safety Plan.
 The plan outlines the Office of Highway Safety's planned initiatives for the coming year.
-Each are designed to reduce the number of crashes on Delaware roadways as well as reducing fatalities and the severity resulting from motor vehicle crashes.
+Each are designed to reduce the number of crashes on Delaware roadways as well as reducing fatalities and the severity of injuries resulting from motor vehicle crashes.

-Beginning in early spring of 2011, an extensive data driven problem identification process was undertaken to determine the most critical highway safety priority areas.
+Beginning in early spring of 2012, an extensive data driven problem identification process was undertaken to determine the most critical highway safety priority areas.
 Various data sources were reviewed to assess the current crash picture, analyze motor vehicle crash trends, and develop appropriate goals and performance measures for all identified priority areas.
-Based on this data analysis, the Office of Highway Safety has identified the following top highway safety priority areas for the State of Delaware for Fiscal Year 2012.
+Based on this data analysis, the Office of Highway Safety has identified the following top highway safety priority areas for the State of Delaware for Fiscal Year 2013.
 These priority areas mirror the Emphasis Areas outlined in the state's Strategic Highway Safety Plan (SHSP).
 OHS partners with the DE Department of Transportation and the Delaware State Police on the development and implementation of that plan.

 - Occupant Protection

 - Impaired Driving

-- Speeding
+- Speeding and Aggressive Driving Behaviors

 - Traffic Records

-- Pedestrian Safety

 - Motorcycle Safety